 It is a bit confined.
 I just mentioned how inventive the makers were for making a single room setting interesting.
-But still, it is set in most only one room, making it a little repetitive.
+But still, it is set in mostly only one room, making it a little repetitive.
 Still, considering the plot and how Emma’s business is filming herself, it makes sense.
-Saying that, I would have liked the occasional setting change besides Alex’s or Harriot’s office.
+Saying that, I would have liked the occasional set change besides Alex’s or Harriot’s office.

 I have so few cons because it is such a tightly written, interesting drama.
 I thoroughly enjoyed it and, if you are a fan of Jane Austen as much as I am, you will like this series.

 3. The Autobiography of Jane Eyre (Jane Eyre)

 Based on Jane Eyre by Charlotte Bronte, this tells of the story of a young woman who goes to a large, old house as a tutor to a young girl.
 She is pulled into the mystery of the dark house and its brooding owner.
 This is by far the darkest vlog series on my list and with the most serious protagonist.